yongliu20/QDMN/README.md

 ## Data Preparation
 Please refer to [STCN](https://github.com/hkchengrex/STCN) to prepare the datasets and put all datasets in `/data`.
-Note that in our project we only use the static datasets, DAVIS, and YouTubeVOS. (**BL30K is not used**)

 ## Code Structure
 ```xml